RHUB

 16. How do I purchase add-on licenses?

-17. Is a separate meeting room required for each registered user or can multiple users schedule a meeting for a room?
+17. Is a separate meeting room required for each registered user or can multiple users schedule a meeting?

 18. I have a large screen.
 How do I limit what is viewed by the attendees?

-19. Do RHUB appliances provide SSL encryption?
+19. Do RHUB servers provide SSL encryption?
 Can they be accessed by SSL only?

-20. Can anyone including RHUB staff access my appliance without my knowledge?
+20. Can anyone including RHUB staff access my server without my knowledge?

 21. How do I customize my TurboMeeting web page beyond the logo and organization name?